sgryphon/dotnet-distributed-tracing-examples/README.md

 Example of distributed tracing in .NET, using W3C Trace Context, Azure Application Insights, (TODO: and OpenTelemetry).

-See each example for details instructions.
+See each example for detailed instructions.

 ### Requirements